thiagoroblestar/brandsoulmates-coding-challenge/README.md

 How long should this take?
 Roughly 1 to 2 hours depending on how involved you choose to make it.

+Please clone this repository, and make sure (Nadina Gray)[https://github.com/nadinagray] has permissions to see repo.

 ## More About Gatsby

 To learn more about Gatsby, take a look at the following resources: